nilesim/LinkTransformer/LinkTransformer/README.md

 * docker network ls
 * docker run --name trendyol-db --network trendyol -p 5432:5432   -e POSTGRES_PASSWORD=Passw0rd -d postgres

-done creating the db, next steps are not needed but incase if you want to check anything, jump into db console by:
+done creating the db, next steps are not needed but incase if you want to check anything, you can use postbird or jump into db console by:
 * docker exec -it trendyol-db bash

 psql -U postgres -W